Facebook’s changing its name. Here’s how that worked out for other big brands.

 The Philip Morris-Altria transition is the worst-case scenario for Facebook, Ricca and Adamson said.
 Philip Morris, one of the world’s largest tobacco and cigarette producers, took on the name Altria to shield its other brands — including Kraft Foods and Miller Brewing — from negative associations with the tobacco industry.
 (The company spun off Kraft in 2007 and sold most of its stake in Miller to Anheuser-Busch in 2016).

-Researchers at the University of California-San Francisco found in a 2003 study that internal Philip Morris documents released as part of litigation discussed for more than a decade changing the name of the company for reputational purposes.
+Researchers at the University of California-San Francisco found in a 2003 study that internal Philip Morris documents, released as part of litigation, discussed for more than a decade changing the name of the company for reputational purposes.
 Deliberations about a rebrand dated to 1989.

 The strategy backfired, Ricca and Adamson said.
 Consumers and investors alike recognize the Altria name as one linked to tobacco and tobacco-caused death and illness, though antismoking advocates played a large role in consumer education.